milancurcic/milancurcic.github.io/index.md

 for grad school.
 I worked as a tattoo artist in Belgrade from 2007 to 2009.
 During my PhD, I worked with teams from US Navy, NASA, DOE, and several universities on building and improving Earth system prediction models.
+You can find all my papers [here](https://milancurcic.com/publications).
 After graduating, I stayed in academia but started thinking about how to make viable businesses from science.
 I enjoy doing many things -- it makes life more interesting for me.
 I currently live in Boca Raton, Florida, with my wife Evelyn.

 I'm here to help.
-My formal expertise is in parallel computing and Earth system modeling, but you can ask me anything.
+My formal expertise is in parallel computing and Earth system model development, but you can ask me anything.
-I'm interested in computer science, weather and ocean prediction, cloudrun computing, entrepreneurship in science, remote work and work-life balance.
+I'm interested in computer science, weather and ocean prediction, cloud computing, entrepreneurship in science, remote work and work-life balance.
 I answer all emails and would love to hear from you.